isomerpages/moh-vaccinegov/pages/health-advisory.md

 **After vaccination**

-As a precautionary measure, adolescents and men below 30 years of age are advised to avoid strenuous physical activities such as running, weightlifting, competitive sports, or playing ball games for one week after their first and second vaccination doses.
+As a precautionary measure, vaccinated persons, in particular adolescents and men below 30 years of age, who have received any dose of the mRNA COVID19 vaccines, are advised to avoid strenuous physical activities such as running, weightlifting, competitive sports, or playing ball games for two weeks after the vaccination
  <br/>

 **Postpone your appointment if you**